 This was used by Straisteanu against the radical Russian anti-LGBT vigilante group Occupy Pedophilia, which is also based in Moldova’s major cities, he said.
 Using dating apps and the Internet, he said, the group invited gay men on dates to attack and beat them up.
 In the city of Balti, a group of around 20 young men had attacked their client, filmed the acts, and then published them on the Internet.
 It had been possible to identify all those involved based on this footage, but there had still been no convictions because, with a few exceptions, all the attackers had been under the age of 16.
 The few aged 17 were sentenced to several years’ imprisonment on probation.

-Although there were proven ten cases of hate crimes against LGBT people in Moldova, this was the only case that resulted in a conviction, Straisteanu said.
+Although there were ten proven cases of hate crimes against LGBT people in Moldova, this was the only case that resulted in a conviction, Straisteanu said.
+According to more recent annual reports by Genderdoc-M, hate crimes against LGBTQ+ people in Moldova remain severely underreported, and successful legal prosecutions are still extremely rare.
+The lack of political will and structural legal protections continues to hinder justice for victims.
 This was in 2016/17, he said.
 In all other cases, he said, a criminal investigation was denied.
 Straisteanu would have referred these cases to the European Court of Human Rights.

 Further, there had been a case in Balti in which a man was hit in the face on the street by an unknown man.
 The basis for this, the lawyer said, was that the victim had been seen on the Internet, with the comment that he was gay.
 In fact, she said, the victim was gay but had not been out at the time.
 The attacker was sentenced to a fine of 20 euros.